 Parking is available in the property.
 One place has an electric charging socket (10 € per night of charging).

-Our environmental charter is presented in our welcome booklet in order to raise awareness to our guests.
+- Presentation of our environmental charter in our welcome booklet to raise awareness of our approach, eco-gesture posters in the rooms

 And more

-Do not run the water when you wash your teeth and well close the taps
+Do not let the water run when you brush your teeth and close the taps well

-Sort your waste by putting recyclables in your room bin (and trash in the bathroom trash)
+Sort your waste by putting recyclables in your bedroom bin (and your waste in the bathroom bin)

-Turn off lights when you leave your room
+Turn off the lights when you leave your room

 If you have to arrive late (after 20: 00), please let us know by e-mail or text so that we can get organized